mattneary/Tarpits-Abstraction/chapters/Bootstrap.md

     env))
 ```

-Note our above use of `cddr` rather than `caddr`.
+Note our use of `cddr` rather than `caddr`.
 This is the portion of the
 implementation accounting for a sequence of expressions following the
 parameter list of a lambda definition.
 Additionally, notice that the initial
 environment had to account for the full form expected by `eval-seq`, i.e.,